slyubomirsky/sumo-ilp/README.md

 wresters who both have a 7-7 record on the final day, since an 8-7 final score means a promotion while a 7-8 score means a demotion.
 I was too lazy to specifically maximize final day faceoffs between 7-7 wrestlers, but I did optimize for having the most wrestlers at 7-7 after day 14, whose fates would be determined by their final-day performance.
 As it happens, _every_ bout on this day 15 is a Darwin bout.
-(Maybe I should have been able to figure this out on paper too.)
+(The scheme described above with an `A` group and a `B` group will produce such a schedule, I only realized later.)

 Query: `python sumo_query.py --names names_files/makuuchi_11_2020.json --conflicts conflicts_files/makuuchi_11_2020.json --time 600 opt-score --max --lower-score 7 --upper-score 7 --day 13`